sassoftware/sas-viya-3.5-ha-deployment/sas-viya-3.5-ha-deployment-on-aws/SAS-Viya-HA-Deployment-AWS.md

    - **Auto-assign Public IP**: Leave this option disabled (the default).

-   Multiple instance settings are optional.
+   Multiple settings are optional.
 Here are recommended selections:

    - **Placement Group**: Leave the check box unchecked (the default).
    - **Capacity Reservation**: Select **None**.